saferinsulin/website/hypoglycaemia.md

 # Hypoglycaemia

-In this article i'm going to cover:
+In this article I'm going to cover:
 * why hypo's in ICU are so dangerous
 * what we can do to avoid them
 * how to treat them and why we should do it differently in critical care